 Sudden, loud sounds twitch my head involuntarily.
 The upstairs part of my body locked in a mask, I now realise how Leo felt when he played The Man in the Iron Mask.

 Having seen the inside of almost every hospital in Dublin the last 12,5 years, systematic desensitisation has taken place each time I had an appointment.
 It simply seemed that I was destined to review every hospital in Dublin.
 Ever the perfectionist, I tried to comply.

 There were two sets of crutches, two abdominal surgeries, and a fainting spell near the top of the grand staircase in one of the more uptown shops in the middle of Ireland’s busiest street.
-There was the superbug and the Achilles tendon, the broken tailbone, the possible lung clot, the lost contact lens and the upcoming sleep test.
-There was also the literal, accidental headbanging after losing my balance at work, when I familiarised myself with the vanilla coloured Dulux paint of the company walls.
+There were the superbug and the Achilles tendon, the broken tailbone, the possible lung clot, the lost contact lens and the upcoming sleep test.
+There was also the literal, accidental head banging after losing my balance at work when I familiarised myself with the vanilla coloured Dulux paint of the company walls.